House in the Trees

 - Gorge– is not a defined area but located along route 614 (out of McDowell) along the way to Williamsville.
 There is great fishing and places for picnics along this route.

 - Trout & Smallmouth fishing – in Williamsville and along the gorge.
 The Jackson offers fishing too.
-We can guide you to some great spots for a small fee – $35 for 4 hours of fishing (which would include use of our rods and equipment)

-- License and permits need to be obtained prior to fishing – we can assist with the proper permits
+- License and permits need to be obtained prior to fishing

 - Omni resort, where you will find the hot springs